 You can apply for admission as a non-degree student to register for classes without entering a specific program.
-You will earn grades for the courses you take based on your assignments and test results, but you will not earn a degree.

 Non-degree studies offer the flexibility to achieve certain academic goals, allowing you to:

 - Earn credits before being admitted to a program